 Until your beard fills in, you may want to know what are the best styles for patchy facial hair to make beard appear fuller and thicker.

-If you wan’t to maintain a more fuller style and have some hair on the cheeks too, try trimming the hair to be the same lenght all-around the facial hair area.
+If you want to maintain a more fuller style and have some hair on the cheeks too, try trimming the hair to be the same length all-around the facial hair area.

-Lastly, use a brush to tame the hair downwards, and something like castor oil to make it appear thicker.
+Lastly, use a brush to tame the hair downwards, and something like castor oil to your beard to make it appear thicker.

-Bottom line is that there are many styles to choose from, and depending the sizes and placements of your beard patches, different styles will suit different people.
+The bottom line is that there are many styles to choose from, and depending the sizes and placements of your beard patches; different styles will suit different people.

 Well, I hope this article helped you learn the methods to finally fix you patchy facial hair and turn it into a thick mane of mythical proportions.